mikemountain/nfl-led-scoreboard/README.md

 ## Licensing
 This project uses the GNU General Public License v3.0.
 If you intend to sell these, the code must remain open source and you at least have to tell people how cool I am (please, I need this).

+## Inspiration
+This project was inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard).
+Go check them out, and start watching hockey if you don't already (go Leafs!).